Mikołaj Oleśnicki

-Lord Mikołaj Oleśnicki the elder (d.
-1556) was a Polish Calvinist nobleman who established the first Protestant academy in Poland.
-His wife Zofia Oleśnicka (d. c.1567) was the first notable Polish woman poet.
+Lord Mikołaj Oleśnicki the elder (died 1556) was a Polish Calvinist nobleman who established the first Protestant academy in Poland.
+His wife Zofia Oleśnicka (died c.
+1567) was the first notable Polish woman poet.

 The ex-priest Francesco Stancaro prevailed on Oleśnicki to drive the monks out of his settlement at Pińczów in 1550 and establish it as a Calvinist centre, the Pińczów Academy.
 He corresponded with Melanchthon in 1560.

-His nephew was Mikołaj Oleśnicki the younger (30 April 1558 - 13 Dec 1629), initially a Calvinist, he converted in 1598 to Roman Catholicism to gain royal favor.
+His nephew was Mikołaj Oleśnicki the younger (30 April 1558 – 13 December 1629).
+Initially a Calvinist, he converted in 1598 to Roman Catholicism to gain royal favor.